 Customs will examine relevant aspects of the transaction between related parties.
-This includes the way in which the parties organize their commercial relations and the way in which the price in question was arrived at in order to determine whether the relationship influenced the price.
+This includes the ways in which the parties organize their commercial relations and arrive at the price in question.
+Customs determines whether the relationship influenced the price in light of those considerations.